 The film is very avant-garde, with interesting surreal settings.
 It time travels between scenes which is a visual treat.
 It contains powerful animated sequences which modern CGI can't match.
 They contain strong social and political messages, especially about war and materialism.
 Watch Goodbye Blue Sky and Empty Spaces, you'll know what I mean.
 THEY AREN"T CARTOONS.
 IF YOU WATCH THEM STONED, YOU WILL FREAK.

+The whole movie itself is a profound message about society.
 Conformity, materialism, insanity and the futility of war are all represented beautifully.
 It begs to question: Is society insane or am I?
 The symbolism is amazing and adds a whole new dimension to the songs.
 The destructive/constructive hammer, the flowers, the faceless school children, the sea of faces, the television set, the maggots, the telephone.
 Is it not surprising that after watching this movie, I dream something every night?
 No mainstream musical can even match the experience of watching this movie.

 I hope you will take the time to watch it, and draw your own meaning and conclusions.